norbjd/logic-games-csp/README.md

 Code duplication and architecture duplication between each module are deliberate, since the focus is done on CP, and over-designing by abstracting may have cluttered up reading.
 The main goal here by doing this is that each module can be read separately.

-Classes ending with `CSP` are the main classes to read for CP examples (variables initialization, constraints initialization, and model solving).
+Classes ending with `CSP` are the main classes to read for CP examples.
+For the same readability reasons previously stated, each step of CP (variables initialization, constraints initialization, model solving) are defined in the same class.